mighty-gerbils/gerbil/doc/reference/gerbil/core/binding.md

 Declares a name that is defined externally, for instance in a C library or another Gerbil namespace.

-`extern` is a versatile macro that acts as a **declaration** or a "promise" to the compiler that a symbol's definition will be provided at runtime.
+`extern` is a versatile macro that acts as a **declaration** or a *promise* to the compiler that a symbol's definition will be provided at runtime.
 Its applications range from interfacing with foreign libraries (FFI) to managing namespaces in dynamic contexts like `eval`.

 > **Note:** `extern` can only appear at the top level of a module or script.
 When used inside `eval` in a compiled binary, the Gerbil expander must be loaded first.